3rd Grade Creative Computing

 Choice

-Building extensions to the Finch robot with Lego
+Building Lego extensions to the Finch robot

-Construction collaborative paths for Ozobot robot to follow
+Drawing collaborative paths for the Ozobot robot

-Designing with applications such as ProCreate (on iPads ) and Tinkercad
+Designing with ProCreate and Tinkercad

-Cutting coded geometric shapes with the Cricut Maker
+Cutting geometric shapes with the Cricut Maker